Jomy10/simple_tables/README.md

 If you know how to improve the crate just let me know.

 You can also claim one of the issues in the issues tab.

+When you contribute, make sure your commit passes the tests.
+You can run the tests by going into the tables directory `cd tables` and then running the tests with `cargo test`.
+I also have a CircleCI set up for this repository that will test all commits.
+If you add a new feature, make sure to also write a test for this feature.

 ## Documentation
 The documentation can be found [here](https://jomy10.github.io/simple_tables/simple_tables/index.html).